A Bauer-Furuta type refinement of Kronheimer-Mrowka's invariant for 4-manifolds with contact boundary: Acknowledgements

 \section{Acknowledgements}

 This paper is a part of the author's master thesis.
 I would like to express my deep gratitude to my adviser Mikio Furuta for his helpful suggestions and warm encouragements.
 I would also like to thank Masaki Taniguchi for his enormous support.
 I am grateful to Hokuto Konno, Nobuhiro Nakamura, Takahiro Oba for helpful comments and suggestions.
 I thank Tirasan Khandhawit and Hokuto Konno for sharing me their note on Bauer's connected sum formula.
+Finally, I would like to thank the referee for many helpful comments.
 The author was supported by JSPS KAKENHI Grant Number 19J23048 and the Program for Leading Graduate Schools, MEXT, Japan.